minqiaowang/hybrid-adg/prepare-op-database/prepare-op-database.md

 SQL>
 ```

-11. Verify the keystore again, now you can see the wallet is configure to autologin
+11. Verify the keystore again, now you can see the wallet is configure to autologin.

 ```
 SQL> select * from v$encryption_wallet;